aeyalcinoglu/cognitio/deutsch/the-shortest-history-of-germany.md

 - First record via *quis vs was* is around `500 BC`, north of Rhine and Elbe, well over Danube.
 Most south being around Lower Saxony and then to current Denmark and South Sweden, around Stockholm.
 	- `Danube`: From Black Forest to Black Sea.
 Second longest river in Europe
 	- `Rhine`: From Swiss Alps to North Sea
-	- `Elbe`: From Giant Mountains (Czech) to North Sea, over Rhine.
+	- `Elbe`: From Giant Mountains (Czech) to North Sea, east of Rhine.
 This is the one that Spree flows into
 - Around 150 BC proto-Germans had started interacting with the Mediterranean world, civilisation.
 - They were considered just generic barbarians. *No one ever called anyone a German until 58 BC*.